wp-plugins/nextgen-facebook/README.md

 NGFB support and development is on-going.
 You can review the [FAQ](http://faq.ngfb.surniaulula.com/) and [Notes](http://notes.ngfb.surniaulula.com/) pages for additional setup information.
 If you have any suggestions or comments, post them to the [WordPress support forum](https://wordpress.org/support/plugin/nextgen-facebook) or the [Pro version support website](http://support.ngfb.surniaulula.com/).

-**We do not ask for WordPress admin access to support the NGFB plugin** &mdash; All support is provided from the front-end using HTML debugging information within the webpage (see the *Add Hidden Debug Messages* option on the NGFB Advanced settings page).
+**We do not require WordPress admin access to support the plugin** &mdash; All support is provided from the front-end using HTML debugging information within the webpage (see the *Add Hidden Debug Messages* option on the NGFB Advanced settings page).

 Follow Surnia Ulula on [Google+](https://plus.google.com/+SurniaUlula/?rel=author), [Facebook](https://www.facebook.com/SurniaUlulaCom), [Twitter](https://twitter.com/surniaululacom), and [YouTube](http://www.youtube.com/user/SurniaUlulaCom).